backupbrain/grpc-client-server-test/ios-only-grpc-login-logout-client/README.md

 gRPC is a way for clients and servers to communicate with each other over the Internet.
 It is intended as an upgrade from REST APIs, with some great features:
 * It transmits faster by using a binary format instead of JSON.
 * It uses a language-agnostic data format, which can be defined and passed. around to clients without the need for per-language developer documentation.
-* It translates it's common data format into the native data formats of the server and client.
+* It translates its common data format into the native data formats of the server and client.
-* It supports versioning, so future versions of server code don't requrie a total rewrite of the client.
+* It supports versioning, so future versions of server code don't require a total rewrite of the client.
 * It defines how to find the endpoints, so URL naming is no longer an issue.
 * It works over HTTP/3, which enables bidirectional streaming with less network latency.

 The down sides (at the time of writing) are:
 * It requires custom compiler code for each language to perform all the conversions and binary format conversions.
-* The mechanics of operation are totaly obscure to developers.
+* The mechanics of operation are totally obscure to developers.
 It either works or it doesn't.
 * The toolchains are new and not very well supported.
 Sometimes getting a simple call and response to work can take hours or days to get working.
 * In particular, it is poorly supported
 * HTTP/3 is poorly supported by browsers and app software, especially over at Apple.